Introduction to Backward Chaining

 Backward Chaining is an important tool along with Forward Chaining as both have distinct use cases and cannot be used together.
 They are important for anyone to understand how Artificial Systems work and how we can enable Intelligence among systems to provide logical solutions based on certain rules or inference engines.
 This is especially important to learn for anyone looking to study to advance their career in Artificial Intelligence or even Search or Database management systems as its key in designing solutions for complex database systems across domains.

 This is a guide to Backward Chaining.
-Here we discuss how Backward Chaining Works and its advantages and disadvantages along with uses.
+Here we discuss how Backward Chaining Works and its advantages and disadvantages along with its uses.
 You can also go through our other suggested articles to learn more –